pequaltonp/Alseco-Inventory-Project/README.md

 # Alseco-Inventory-Project

-This Project uses Spring Boot 2, Spring Data JPA (Hibernate ORM), Spring MVC and Thymeleaf
+This Project uses Spring Boot 2, Spring Data JPA (Hibernate ORM and PostgreSQL), Spring MVC and Thymeleaf

 Functionality: All CRUD operations, 2 Entities Employee and Item are binded one-to-many